YorickGao/grid/README.md

+# grid system
-# grid system using HTML, CSS and JS.
+grid system using HTML, CSS and JS.

 to run it on browser, right click the index.html file and open with Chrome.